 The freeing of Yulia Tymoshenko, who remains popular despite the corruption rumours that also surround her, provides a potential figurehead for the opposition.
 The ex-boxer Vitali Klitschko has emerged as another viable leader, one untainted by the scandals and political machinations of the past.

-The faux galleon was one of the more unusual finds on the estate Yet the most important development yesterday may not be Tymoshenko's release, or even Yanukovych's departure from Kiev, but the one signalled by that look of amazement on the faces of those people at the President's country compound.
+Yet the most important development yesterday may not be Tymoshenko's release, or even Yanukovych's departure from Kiev, but the one signalled by that look of amazement on the faces of those people at the President's country compound.
 They now know and, indeed, all Ukrainians now know, exactly the scale of the exploitation that was being undertaken.

 Whoever comes next will not be able to allow business to continue as usual.
 The reality of what was going on has been exposed and, therefore, unlike the opulent but static galleon in Viktor Yanukovych's lake, the country can finally change course.

 The key players

 The former energy company boss was a leader of the 2004 Orange Revolution after Viktor Yanukovych's election as president.
 She was prime minister in 2005 and from 2007 to 2010.
 Given a seven-year prison sentence for abuse of office in 2011, she was freed yesterday.

 "Dr Ironfist" is the WBC world heavyweight "champion emeritus" and leader of the opposition Udar party.
 He told demonstrators he was prepared to "fight" and "face bullets".